First, let’s go over some basic definitions:

 We can retrieve fetch the values present in the specific column using openpyxl in python.

 import unittest from openpyxl import load_workbook, cell class Test(unittest.TestCase): def test_read_excel_column_file(self): # set file path filepath="excel-example.xlsx" wb = load_workbook(filepath) sheet = wb["Sheet1"] row_count= sheet.max_row print("Total rows : ", row_count) for cell in sheet['C']: print(cell.value) if __name__ == "__main__": unittest.main()

-We can create and excel file using openpyxl module in python.
+We can create an excel file using an openpyxl module in python.

 import unittest from openpyxl import load_workbook, cell import openpyxl class Test(unittest.TestCase): def test_read_excel_column_file(self): wb = openpyxl.Workbook() sheet = wb.create_sheet("DummySheet", 1) sheet["A1"].value = "This is sample writing" wb.save("test-excel.xlsx") if __name__ == "__main__": unittest.main()

 I am Pavankumar, Having 8.5 years of experience currently working in Video/Live Analytics project.